jdthorpe/LifeTable/readme.md

     #### Restart R before continuing ####
     ```

-    * Alternatively, downoload the github repository to a zip file and use:
+    * Alternatively, download the github repository to a zip file and use:

         ```R
         install.packages("LifeTable.zip", repos = NULL)